arjbingly/grag/Readme.md

 - If Chroma is not run locally, change `host` and `port` under `chroma` in `src/config.ini`.
 - By default, the embedding model is `instructor-xl`.
 Can be changed by changing `embedding_type` and `embedding_model` in `src/config.ini'.
 Any huggingface embeddings can be used.
 - To add files to Chroma, run `projects/Basic-RAG/BasicRAG-ingest_data.py`.
-Make sure that the datapath in the python file is correct.
+Make sure that the data-path in the python file is correct.

+---

 ## Other Features